-In various blogs we inform you on a number of aspects of the Dutch Scheme of Arrangement (WHOA).
-On 1 January 2021 this new act will enter into force.
-In this blog we will set out the possible consequences of the WHOA for agreements.
+In various blogs, we informed you on a number of aspects of the Dutch Scheme of Arrangement (“WHOA“).
+On 1 January 2021, this new act will enter into force.
+In this blog, we will set out the possible consequences of the WHOA for agreements.

 Termination by the debtor

-When a company faces financial difficulties, (long-term) onerous agreements could become a threat for the continuity of the company.
-For example rental, purchase and/or lease agreements.
-To amend these agreements, you would normally need the cooperation of the counterparty.
+When a company faces financial difficulties, (long-term) onerous agreements could become a threat to the continuity of the company.
+For example, rental, purchase and/or lease agreements.
+To amend these agreements, one would normally need the cooperation of the counterparty.
 If the counterparty refuses to cooperate, the WHOA offers the possibility to unilaterally terminate the agreement by including such request in the restructuring plan to be approved by the court.

 An exception is made for employment agreements.
-Employment agreements cannot be terminated based on the provisions of the WHOA and remain subject to regular Dutch labour law.
+Employment agreements cannot be terminated based on the provisions of the WHOA and remain subject to regular Dutch labor law.

 Amendment, suspension and dissolution

 On the other hand, the WHOA offers the debtor opportunities to preserve current agreements.
-The preparation of any restructuring plan is no valid ground for a counter party to suspend or terminate an agreement.
+The preparation of any restructuring plan is not a valid ground for a counterparty to suspend or terminate an agreement.
 So called ipso facto clauses or change of control clauses may not be invoked.

 In order to support reorganizations of companies in distress, the WHOA provides for amendment of agreements and if such an amendment is denied, a termination of the agreement.
-Furthermore, the WHOA offers the debtor possibilities to preserve current agreements being important for the continuity of the company.
+Furthermore, the WHOA offers the debtor possibilities to preserve current agreements that are important to the continuity of the company.